Category

 image

-Watanabe: I've personally experienced being unintentionally drawn from a short clip—like a highlight reel of an interesting YouTube video—to the full-length content.
-That's exactly the lead-off hitter role.
-Nagata-san, I'd like to ask: How does Generation Z perceive AI and algorithms?
+Watanabe: I've personally experienced being unintentionally drawn to the full video after watching a short clip on YouTube that highlighted the most interesting parts.
+It's exactly like a lead-off hitter.
+Nagata-san, I'd like to ask you: How does Generation Z perceive AI and algorithms?

 Nagata: Gen Z recognizes that social media algorithms optimize information for them and naturally uses them for gathering information.
 They also understand the differences between platforms.
 They effectively utilize AI too, like creating job application forms with ChatGPT.
-Rather than feeling controlled, I think they understand the technology and approach it with a flat, friend-like attitude.
+Rather than feeling controlled, I think they understand the technology and approach it with a mindset similar to that of a flat friend.

 Amano: Understanding technology is also crucial for content creators.
 For traditional media like TV and newspapers, there used to be only one platform for content distribution.
 But now, platforms like the internet and social media have opened up numerous avenues.
-Since the strength of TV and newspaper content remains unchanged, I believe it's vital to understand technology and effectively utilize these diverse distribution channels.
+Since the strength of TV and newspaper content remains unchanged, it's vital to understand technology and leverage these diverse distribution channels.

 Perspective ④ for Understanding Today: "Worldview" as a Communication Tool

 Watanabe: You two have published a book summarizing insights about Gen Z and social media derived from your research.
 A common theme in that book was the importance of "worldview."
-Could you explain again what functions and effects "worldview" has for consumers, and how companies should understand it?
+Could you explain again what function or effect "worldview" serves for consumers, and how companies should understand it?

 image

-Worldview also influences product choices.
-In fashion, for instance, a young person who loves French girly style first has that worldview.
-They then buy a product because it fits within that necessary worldview.
-In other words, having a cherished worldview and consuming in a way that works backward from that worldview is becoming the norm.
+Worldview also influences product selection.
+In fashion, for instance, a young person who loves French girly style first has that French girly worldview.
+They then buy a product because it's necessary for that worldview... that's the behavior happening.
+In other words, having a cherished worldview and consuming by working backwards from that worldview is becoming the norm.

-Considering this, corporate product development must also change.
-Products that create a self-contained worldview within themselves won't be chosen.
-Rather than companies unilaterally providing, I think a stance is needed where they enter the trends of worldviews that everyone is collectively creating.
+Considering this, companies should also change their product development approach.
+Products that only have a self-contained worldview within themselves won't be chosen.
+Rather than companies unilaterally providing, I think a stance is needed where they enter the trends of the worldview that everyone is collectively creating.

 Amano: Regarding communication from companies and brands, I think it's also crucial whether consumers perceive them as consistent entities.
-This refers to the "worldview" stemming from the context and philosophy the company or brand communicates.
+This refers to the "worldview" stemming from the context and philosophy behind what companies and brands communicate.
 If what they say or their attitude differs from the past, it gets exposed immediately nowadays.
 It's vital to first understand how consumers perceive them and what worldview they are thought to embody, then figure out how to align with that.

 Watanabe: So we must be mindful of aligning with the worldview as seen by consumers.